StartupsPoleEmploi/jepostule/README.md

 Find them in `config/settings` and choose your environment:
-- `base.py`: default file.
+- `base.py`: default file when running `manage.py runserver`.
 Also used as a basis when activating another environment.
 - `debug.py`: use it to activate the debug mode locally and have access to the Django debug toolbar.
 - `test.py`: tests-specific configuration.
-- `local-sample.py`: ?.
-TODO: à quoi ça sert?
+- `local-sample.py`: an example of a settings file to be used in production.
+- `local.py`: used in production and when using `Dockerfile` to build Docker images.
+Ignored by git.

 There's a `make` command for each environment!
 - `base.py`: `make run` starts a server with the default configuration.